Criminal Domestic Violence Lawyer in South Carolina

 - Attorney Consultation: You will meet with a criminal defense lawyer rather than a paralegal or legal assistant.

-- Your Case: You will discuss the facts of your case with the attorney to review the inherent strengths and weaknesses in your case.
+- Your Case: You will discuss the facts of your case with the attorney to review the inherent strengths and weaknesses of your case.

 - Rights & Penalties: You will discuss your rights, the sentencing range of the charge(s) if convicted, court procedure, and any defenses to the crime with the attorney.
 If you retain us, we will immediately begin to fight your charge by implementing our personalized defense strategy.